jupyterhub/oauthenticator/docs/source/getting-started.rst

 -  `Okpy <#okpyauthenticator>`__
 -  `OpenShift <#openshift-setup>`__

-A :ref:`generic implementation <oauthenticator.generic.GenericOAuthenticator>`, which you can use with any provider, is also available.
+A `generic implementation <oauthenticator.generic.GenericOAuthenticator>`, which you can use with any provider, is also available.

 Examples